0cjs/8bitdev/src/pmon/pmon.md

 At any time you are in one of the following _input modes:_
 - Command: immediately after the `_` prompt.
 The next character typed indicates the command.
-- Parameter character: immediately after typing a either command character or a parameter character and any value it may need.
-The next character typed may be: Return/Enter to execute the command; Space to print a blank space (for readability only); or another parameter character.
+- Parameter character (_paramchar_): immediately after typing either a command character or a paramchar and any value it may need.
+The next character typed may be: Return/Enter to execute the command; Space to print a blank space (for readability only); or another paramchar.
-- Parameter value: immediately after typing a parameter character for a parameter that takes a value.
+- Parameter value (_paramval_): immediately after typing a paramchar for a parameter that takes a value.

 Cancelling input:
 - In any mode you may type Ctrl-X to cancel the command.
-Any parameter values you have changed will remain changed.
+Any paramvals you have changed will remain changed.
 The cursor will be returned to the start of the line just after the prompt, but what you typed will not be erased.
 - Immediately after entering a valid command character you may type Backspace to cancel that command.
-- Immediately after a parameter character that requires a value you may type Backspace to cancel that parameter character.
-Parameter characters that do not take a value have immediate effect and typing Backspace after them is an error.
+- Immediately after a paramchar that requires a value you may type Backspace to cancel that paramchar.
+Paramchars that do not take a value have immediate effect and typing Backspace after them is an error.
 - Before completing value entry you may type Backspace to cancel _all_ characters entered so far for that value.
-The cursor will be returned to just after the parameter character; your the characters you previously typed will not be erased.
+The cursor will be returned to just after the paramchar; your the characters you previously typed will not be erased.

 Completing input:
 - Return/Enter will terminate parameter input, print a CR (leaving the cursor on the same line) and execute the command.
 (Letting command output overwrite the command and parameters saves space on the screen.)
-- Space will terminate ongoing parameter value input input for an option which allows you to enter less than the full number of digits for things like numeric option parameters.
+- Space will terminate ongoing paramval input input for an option which allows you to enter less than the full number of digits for things like numeric option parameters.

 ### Command Parameter Values

 Parameters not specified use their previously remembered value or, in some cases, a default value.

-Parameter characters are followed by values are of the following types.
+Paramchars (`x` below) are followed by values of the following types.
-(`x` below is the parameter character.)
 - Word (`x0000`): 1-4 hex digits.
 - Byte (`x00`): 1-2 hex digits.
 - Nybble (`xF`): 1 hex digit.
 - User variable (`xU`): case-insensitive user variable letter (A-Z), or `/` to indicate no variable.
 Default value is `/`.
-- Boolean (`x1`): follow the parameter letter with:
+- Boolean (`x1`): follow the paramchar with:
   - `0` or `1` to set the value to off/false or on/true
   - `.` to print and sets the inverse of the current value.
   - The default value of most boolean flags is 1.

-Parameter value input directly follows the parameter character.
-A space will not be printed after the parameter value unless the user typed it to terminate parameter value input before typing the full number of digits.
-In all cases the actual value used is printed immediately after the parameter character; if a location to look up the value (e.g., a user variable or memory location) the location will be overwritten with the value from that location.
+Paramval input directly follows the paramchar.
+A space will not be printed after the paramval unless the user typed it to terminate paramval input before typing the full number of digits.
+In all cases the actual value used is printed immediately after the paramchar; if a location to look up the value (e.g., a user variable or memory location) the location will be overwritten with the value from that location.

 When a looked up value (from a user variable, memory location, etc.) is larger than the input value type; the least significant bits of the looked